christopheraue/m-ruby-concurrently/guides/Troubleshooting.md

 Every evaluation rescues the following errors: `NoMemoryError`, `ScriptError`, `SecurityError`, `StandardError` and `SystemStackError`.
 These are all errors that should not have an immediate influence on other evaluations or the application as a whole.
-They will not leak to the event loop and will not tear it down.
+They will be rescued and do not leak to the event loop and thus will not tear it down.

 All other errors happening during an evaluation *will* tear down the event loop.
 These error types are: `SignalException`, `SystemExit` and the general